 Casa Enrique is certainly not “on trend.”
 (There’s no mention of heirloom corn on the menu, and the tostadas aren’t topped with colorful carrots.)
 But this is still a reliable venue for a casual date night or a few rounds of well-executed margaritas.
 It’s a simple and timeless NYC spot that’s been one of our favorite places to eat over the years, and we don’t see that changing anytime soon.

 You want it, so get it.
-We’d recommend ordering it “hot,” as we’ve found the medium to be a bit too mild for our taste.
-Then again, it all depends on how much of a baby you are.
+We’d recommend ordering this guacamole “hot,” as we’ve found the medium to be a bit too mild for our taste.

 A must order.
 Consider these a palate cleanser.

-A chile relleno is usually my go-to dish at a Mexican restaurant, which means I’ve eaten quite a few of them.
-I’ve never had one like this.
-What makes Casa Enrique’s different (and so good) is the fact that it is not heavily breaded and comes served in an absolutely amazing sweet tomato sauce.
-It’s filled with Oaxacan cheese and served with tortillas, and it will fill you up so much that about halfway through you’ll be negotiating with your stomach to let you finish.
+What makes Casa Enrique’s chile relleno different (and so good) is the fact that it’s not heavily breaded and comes served in an absolutely amazing sweet tomato sauce.
+Stuffed with Oaxacan cheese and served with tortillas, this will fill you up so much that, about halfway through, you’ll be negotiating with your stomach to let you finish.
 Negotiating tip: under-promise and over-deliver.

 Look at that picture, right where the cake meets the dish.
 See that?
 That’s a fingertip-deep pool of condensed milk, and the cake is basically 100% saturated with it.
-You’ll probably need a fork and a spoon to properly deal with this, and you’ll definitely need to figure out a plan to burn off about 4,300 calories tomorrow.
-No matter.
 You need to finish your meal with this.